Sidney Godley: Early life

 Godley was born on 14 August 1889 in East Grinstead, West Sussex, the son of Avis (née Newton) and Frank Godley.
 His mother died in 1896, and he was sent to live with his aunt and uncle in Willesden, London.
 He was educated at Henry Street School, St John's Wood and, upon moving to Sidcup, at Sidcup National School.
 From the ages of fourteen to twenty, he worked in an ironmonger's store.

-On 13 December 1909, he joined The Royal Fusiliers (City of London Regiment) of the British Army as a private with the service number 13814.
+On 13 December 1909, he enlisted in The Royal Fusiliers (City of London Regiment), under Regular terms of service, as a private with the service number 13814, to serve seven years with the colours, and the remaining five years in the Army Reserve.
+He appears on the 1911 Census at Stanhope Lines, Aldershot with the 4th Battalion.

 Victoria Cross

 Godley was 25 years old, and a Fusilier in the 4th Battalion, The Royal Fusiliers, British Army, during the Battle of Mons in the First World War when he performed an act for which he was awarded the Victoria Cross.

 On 23 August 1914, at Mons, Belgium on the Mons-Condé Canal, Lieutenant Maurice Dease and Sidney Godley were manning the machine gun after the previous crews were either killed or wounded.
 When Lieutenant Dease had been mortally wounded and killed, and the order to retreat was issued, Private Godley offered to defend the Nimy Railway Bridge while the rest of the section retreated.
 Godley held the bridge single-handed under very heavy fire and was wounded twice.
 A shell fragment ("shrapnel") entered his back when an artillery shell went off near him, and he was wounded in the head by a bullet.
 Despite his injuries he carried on the defence of the bridge while his comrades escaped.
 His citation read: "For coolness and gallantry in fighting his machine gun under a hot fire for two hours after he had been wounded at Mons on 23 August".

 H.C.
 O'Neill wrote this account of Godley's actions in The Royal Fusiliers in the Great War.